minio/docs/source/operations/data-recovery/recover-after-drive-failure.rst

 ------------------------------

-Review the ``/etc/fstab`` file and update as needed such that the entry for the failed disk points to the newly formatted replacement.
+Review the ``/etc/fstab`` file and update as needed such that the entry for the failed drive points to the newly formatted replacement.

-- If using label-based disk assignment, ensure that each label points to the correct newly formatted disk.
+- If using label-based drive assignment, ensure that each label points to the correct newly formatted drive.

-- If using UUID-based disk assignment, update the UUID for each point based on the newly formatted disk.
-You can use ``lsblk`` to view disk UUIDs.
+- If using UUID-based drive assignment, update the UUID for each point based on the newly formatted drive.
+You can use ``lsblk`` to view drive UUIDs.

 For example, consider